itteco/iframely-wordpress/iframely/readme.txt

 Iframely also has its own shortcode `[iframely]http://your.url/here[/iframely]`.

-= Note of caution: =
+= Heads-up: =

-Some people expect Iframely to wrap URLs with <code>&lt;iframe src=...&gt;</code> code.
+Iframely does not simply wrap URLs with <code>&lt;iframe src=...&gt;</code> code.
 That's not what Iframely is for.
-The plugin converts original URLs into native embed codes itself.
+We can only match URLs to the known embed codes if publisher offers them for manual copy-paste, or generate a summary card for preview.

 = To keep default embed providers =